hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 ***

 The `basename` command returns a character string and this is totally something we can store inside a variable!
 To do this we need to use a special syntax because when we run the command we have spaces.
 If you remember earlier, one of the rules of creating variables is that there cannot be any spaces.

-The special syntax involves a key that is probably not used much on your keyboard, it is the backtick <kbd>`</kbd>.
+> **NOTE:** The special syntax involves a key that is probably not used much on your keyboard, it is **the backtick key** <kbd>`</kbd>.
 On most keyboards this character is located just underneath the <kbd>esc</kbd> key.
-If you have trouble finding it you can also justy copy and paste it from the materials.
+If you have trouble finding it you can also just copy and paste it from the materials.

 The command that we are running is wrapped in backticks (one at the beginning and one at the end), and then we assign it to the variable as we would any other value.
 Let's try this with the `Mov10_oe_1.subset.fq` example from above: